niiccoo2/RC-Tank/README.md

 #### 18:30 | 1 hour
 Soldered a bunch of cables to the motor controllers and did first boot of pi from the tank battery.
 V3 of the riser is almost done printing.
 Going to start researching and writing code to make the motors spin!
 ![Tank with pi on it](photos/tank_with_pi.jpg)

+#### 20:00 | 2 hours
+Got the car to drive.
+But one of the free wheels is locking up, v3 of the riser but finished printing so I'll fix the wheel as I put the new version on.
+Put V3 of riser on tank.
+ALL SCREWS LINE UP!!